 The address could not sound more prestigious: Unter den Linden 5.
-Commonly known as the “Prinzessinnenpalais” (princesses palace), the building has been home to the Deutsche Bank’s PalaisPopulaire for nine months.
+Commonly known as the “Prinzessinnenpalais” (princesses palace), the building has been home to Deutsche Bank’s PalaisPopulaire for nine months.
 The renowned architectural firm of Kuehn Malvezzi was commissioned to redesign the building.
-The architects retained the baroque facade and designed modern exhibition rooms in the interior.
+The architects retained the Baroque facade and designed modern exhibition rooms in the interior.
 The PalaisPopulaire is a real eye-catcher.
-In an interview with Oliver Hilmes, Thorsten Strauß, who as Global Head Art, Culture & Sports is responsible for the Deutsche Bank’s international activities in these three areas, Svenja von Reichenbach, the director of the PalaisPopulaire, and her deputy, Sara Bernshausen, introduce the concept of this unusual space.
+In an interview with Oliver Hilmes, Thorsten Strauß, who as Global Head Art, Culture & Sports is responsible for Deutsche Bank’s international activities in these three areas, Svenja von Reichenbach, the director of the PalaisPopulaire, and her deputy, Sara Bernshausen, introduce the concept of this unusual space.

-128: Mr Strauß, you are the head of the Art, Culture & Sports unit at the Deutsche Bank.
+128: Mr Strauß, you are the head of the Art, Culture & Sports unit at Deutsche Bank.
 The combination of art, culture and sports is unusual.
 What do you expect to achieve with this combination?

 Thorsten Strauß: When this area was established three years ago, the focus was on creating synergies.
 We want to consolidate our activities in the three areas of art, culture and sports in order to provide completely new experiences for the public, our customers and employees.
 Our goal is to bring people together and in this way help shape our community.
 Art, culture and sports play an important role in this context.